Amatofrancesco99/organic-fertilizers-detection/Notebooks/1-features-extraction/utils/README.md

 ## `get_features()` function

 It allows to get from an [input pandas DataFrame](#input-dataframe) composed of fields information, [an output DataFrame](#output-dataframe) that contains for each time [selected satellites](#how-to-execute-it) (sentinel-1 or sentinel-2) passed over the specified fields, within a given time period, all the mean values of some of the most used indexes (optical or radar).<br>
-Please consider the [modifications](#whats-new) for indexes values assessment, starting from version `0.0.9` (reduced extraction time at the cost of making approximation).<br>
+Please consider the [modifications](#whats-new) for indexes values assessment, starting from version `0.0.9` (reduced extraction time at the cost of making approximations).<br>

 The `filters_params` parameter is a list containing the values of the Earth Engine filters to be used for extracting Image Collections, with the specified sentinel satellites.
 For Sentinel-2 the first parameter in the list is the value of the `CLOUDY_PIXEL_PERCENTAGE` filter (`LESS OR EQUAL TO` - values in range `[0, 100]`), whereas for Sentinel-1 the first parameter in the list is the value of the `orbitProperties_pass` filter (`ASCENDING` or `DESCENDING`).

-The `fields_threads` parameter is the number of threads to dedicate to parallelization over the fields level, the remaining part instead is used to apply parallelization over dates level.
-The value of this parameter should be high (with respect to the overall number of threads exploitable - see your computer specifications) if you have a lot of fields but a little time-span to consider, whereas if you have fewer fields but a bigger time-span you should decrease this parameter.
+The `fields_threads` parameter is the number of threads to dedicate to parallelization of requests over the fields level, the remaining part instead is used to apply parallelization over dates level.
+The value of this parameter should be high (with respect to the overall number of threads exploitable) if you have a lot of fields but a little time-span to consider, whereas if you have fewer fields but a bigger time-span you should decrease this parameter.
 Finally, if you have lot of fields with lot of dates to process it should may be optimal considering half of the overall number of threads available. <br>A correct choice of this parameter can drastically reduce the features extraction time.

 See the [code](https://github.com/Amatofrancesco99/master-thesis/blob/main/Notebooks/1-features-extraction/utils/sentinel_satellites.py) for a better understanding.